MAY 2026

 Dealers calculate your car’s trade-in value using a combination of market data, vehicle condition, history reports, and resale potential, while also factoring in their profit margin.

 When you walk into a dealership to trade in your car, you might wonder how they come up with a number so quickly.
 Is it fair, or just a rough estimate?
 In reality, dealerships follow a structured process, but not all of it works in your favour.
+Understanding how your car’s trade-in value is calculated can help you recognize a fair offer and avoid getting lowballed.

 1. Market Demand and Inventory Needs